Understanding the Importance of the Lymphatic System in Mold & Fungal Stress

 Signs the Lymphatic System May Be Overloaded

-The lymphatic system’s role in mold & fungal recovery can be compromised when lymphatic flow is compromised, symptoms may overlap with mold or fungal stress, including:
+The lymphatic system’s role in mold and fungal recovery can be compromised when lymphatic flow is hindered.
+Symptoms may overlap with mold or fungal stress, including:

 Supporting lymphatic health helps reduce the overall load on the body during recovery.